AndreyBozhko/TaxiOptimizer/README.md

 ### Start the Streaming Job
 Execute `./spark-run.sh --stream` on the master of *spark-stream-cluster* (preferably after the batch job has run for the first time).

+### Start streaming messages with Kafka
-Once it is running, execute `./kafka-run --produce` on the master of *kafka-cluster* to start streaming the real-time taxi location data.
+Execute `./kafka-run --produce` on the master of *kafka-cluster* to start streaming the real-time taxi location data.
+If the topic does not exist, run `./kafka-run --create`.
+To describe existing topic, run `./kafka-run --describe`.
+It is also possible to delete inactive topic using the option `--delete`, or view the messages in the topic with the option `--console-consume`.

 ### Flask
 ???